 Mold spores travel in the air and attach to people’s skin, clothing, shoes, shopping bags and belongings.
 Other ways spores can enter your home invisibly are:

 - through open doors and windows

-- through your home’s heating, ventilation and air conditioning
+- through your home’s heating, ventilation and air conditioning system

 - on the fur of a pet

-home, but regular home cleaning and maintenance often can prevent mold problems
+Once spores enter, they can settle onto carpeting or other surfaces inside your home.
+You cannot keep spores out of your home, but regular home cleaning and maintenance often can prevent mold problems before they arise.